Introduction to Python Multiprocessing

 counter = counter + 1

-They are passed as a parameter to Process target function to enable the Process to consume that data during execution.
-There are mainly two functions which help us store and fetch data to and from the Queue:-
+They are passed as a parameter to the Process target function to enable the Process to consume that data during execution.
+There are mainly two functions that help us store and fetch data to and from the Queue:-

-- put: put() function helps to insert data to the Queue.
+- put: put() function helps to insert data into the Queue.

 - get: get() function helps to retrieve data from the Queue.